 - No cravings for sugar and junkfood.
 (Cravings for sugar and junk food are a result of micronutrient deficiencies).

 - Low in foods that raise estrogen levels (the female hormone) and increase inflammation.
 The more estrogen and inflammation you have, the lower your testosterone levels will be.
-I have my clients cut out whey protein, dairy products, wheat and soy to start with.

 - Most of your Calories should come from the protein sparing nutrients (fats and carbs) since protein does not have much impact on testosterone levels.